jknowles/opensdp_predictive_analytics/docs/opensdp_predictive_analytics.md

 ```

 ```
-[1] 1354
+[1] 1224
 ```

-Fitting a logistic regression is a matter of passing a formula and a dataset to
+Fitting a logistic regression is a matter of passing a formula and a data set to
 the R `glm()` function.
 Using a formula, we define our dependent variable / outcome on the
 left hand side of the formula (to the left of `~`), and our predictors are specified on
 the right hand side.
 Note that when writing formulas we do not have to put our variable